Auctioning with Strategically Reticent Bidders: The

 \subsection{The Expected Vickrey Auction for Welfare Maximization}

 A fundamental result in classic auction setup is that the second price mechanism guarantees dominant-strategy truthfulness and maximizes the welfare at equilibrium.
-This problem becomes tricky in the setting of \newmodel{}, as the auctioneer can only learn a \emph{distribution} of the bidder values given any elicited information.
-However, it turns out that, combined with the \emm{}, the Vickrey auction suffices to achieve maximum welfare for the \newmodel{}.
+It turns out that both the bidder's utility and the auctioneer's objective in Vickrey auction have some convexity structure that favors the certainty of information.
+As such, combined with the \emm{}, the Vickrey auction suffices to achieve maximum welfare for the \newmodel{}.
+We defer the proof of Proposition \ref{thm:truthfulness-private-value} and full specification of the Expected-Vickrey Auction to Appendix \ref{append:expected-vickrey}.

-\begin{proposition} Truthfulness forms a Bayes Nash equilibrium in Mechanism \ref{al:expected-2nd} for \infobid{}, which achieves maximum welfare. \end{proposition} \begin{proof} To see that truthfulness forms a Bayes Nash equilibrium in Mechanism \ref{al:expected-2nd}, it suffices to verify that the utility function in Vickrey auction is convex.
-Pick any bidder $i$, and let all other bidders reveal full information and report true type.
-Given the private value assumption, we know the value profile distribution $V_{-i}$ is determined regardless of the bidder $i$'s action.
-In another word, the highest bid excluding bidder $i$ is fixed, and therefore, we use a constant $v^*$ to denote $ \max_{j\neq i} \bv_j(b_i, t_{-i} || s_i, \theta_{-i}),\ \forall b_i, s_i$.